NP5555/gramX-be/README.md

-Provided Express.js backend code, tailored to explain its purpose, setup, usage, and integration with the frontend application shown in the attached images.
+Provided Express.js backend code, tailored to explain its purpose, setup, usage, and integration with the frontend application GRAMXRO APP.
 This README is designed to be developer-friendly, providing all necessary details to understand, run, and contribute to the project.

 ```markdown
 # Token Sale Application Backend